Taxation of Pension Lump-Sums in France

 Whichever of these options you choose, the pension is subject to a 10% allowance before becoming liable to income tax.
 So the 7.5% fixed rate method of taxation actually equates to a rate of income tax of 6.75%.

-Many expatriates also consider transferring their UK private pension funds to a EU-based Qualifying Recognised Overseas Pension Scheme (QROPS).
+Many expatriates also consider transferring their UK private pension funds to a EU-based Qualifying Recognised Overseas Pension Scheme (QROPS), often on the advice of financial advisors who will earn a not insubstantial fee from it all.
 However, despite the widespread promotion of such schemes, Robert Kent of Kentingtons French tax and investment advisors states: "The tax treatment of such schemes in France is very uncertain, as there is a significant risk that it will not be taxed as a pension.
 If it is not accepted as a pension it is just a pot of money in trust with an immediate punitive charge of 60%!"

 As a general rule, in addition to income tax, social charges (prélèvements sociaux) of 9.1% are payable on lump-sum pension payments, although a lower rate may be applied in the case of small lump sums.

 However, you would escape social charges if you were either:

 - In receipt of a government service pension;

 - In possession of an S1 certificate of exemption for health cover;

 - You had health cover entirely through a private health insurance policy.